-In all aspects of run training, diversity is really the key to being successful.
-First of all, running different kinds of sets, like short sprints, long sprints, jogging, tempo runs and long slow distance is always the best solution.
-Combine different kind of sets of speeds and distances to build the best shape and prevent injuries.
+In all aspects of run training, diversity is the key to being successful.
+First of all, running different kinds of sets, like short sprints, long sprints, jogging, tempo runs, and long slow distance is always the best solution.
+Combine different kinds of sets of speeds and distances to build the best shape and prevent injuries.

 This also helps to ensure that running will never get boring because you will be doing something new all the time.

-Also, diversity should also be a part of where you do your training.
-Do some on a track, some in nature, some on roads and some on a treadmill.
+Also, diversity should be a part of where you do your training.
+Do some on a track, some in nature, some on roads, and some on a treadmill.
 Different places have different positive things about them.

 The fourth discipline in Ironman

 What I like to call the fourth discipline in Ironman is also known as “everything else”.
-Swimming, cycling and running is what triathlon is, but there are many other related elements you need to focus on as well.
+Swimming, cycling, and running are what triathlon is, but there are many other related elements you need to focus on as well.

 Don’t feel overwhelmed, but food, sleep, balance, equipment, energy products, and core training are all important parts of preparation for your Ironman.

 We won’t go into unnecessary detail here, but I would just like to mention them shortly because they are important.
-Ironman is actually a big project.
-Training takes a lot of time, so it’s important that you are focused on having a good balance among work, family, training and rest.
+Ironman is a big project.
+Training takes a lot of time, so you must be focused on having a good balance between work, family, training, and rest.
 Without things like that, doing an Ironman is difficult.
 This is the only thing in “the fourth discipline” you should focus on before starting the project.
 This is the absolute basic.
-Clearly, you have the demands and support of your job and more importantly your family / partner, so you have the foundation to succeed in the project.
+You have the demands and support of your job and more importantly your family/partner, so you have the foundation to succeed in the project.

 Starting an Ironman is a big project and there are many things to consider.
 My overall advice is to take it easy.
 Don’t focus too much on this “fourth discipline” for the first couple of months.
 Just get started and get some routines formed for training and start building your experiences and fitness.
 Much of this fourth discipline will take place automatically, and you will make good decisions about them when you need them.